 Wicking typically occurs when the carpet is wet.
 This can happen if you have your carpet cleaned by hot water extraction (“steam cleaning”), and the carpet is damp after cleaning.
 This is especially a risk if you choose to steam clean your carpet yourself because many rental units are not powerful enough to extract all of the water from the fibers.

-Reappearing stains can be prevented by ensuring that spills are treated as quickly as possible when they occur, in order to prevent the spill from soaking deep into the carpet.
-After treatment, place a stack of paper towels or a clean white towel over the spot, and use a stack of books or something heavy to weight it down.
+Reappearing stains can be prevented by ensuring that spills are treated as quickly as possible when they occur, to prevent the spill from soaking deep into the carpet.
+After treatment, place a stack of paper towels or a clean white towel over the spot, and use a stack of books or something heavy to weigh it down.
 (If you are worried about your books getting wet or stained, put a piece of plastic wrap between the towel and the bottom book.)
 This will draw up the moisture left in the carpet.

 Additionally, choose a reputable professional to clean your carpet.
 Good professional cleaners have the proper equipment to extract the moisture from the carpet, leaving it almost dry.
 If you do find that your carpet is wet after cleaning, then use fans to help it dry faster before wicking can occur.

 So how can you get rid of the stain for good?
 Well, the answer depends on the size and severity of the spill, as well as the cause of the reappearance—wicking or soiling.